Eyjafjallajökull Volcano and the South Coast of Iceland in a Luxurious Super Jeep

 Our group on the Eyjafjallajökull and South Coast tour

-Off-road driving is illegal in Iceland, that is why we drove right by the sea where the tire tracks will be washed away.
-Don't attempt this without guidance though!
+Off-road driving is illegal in Iceland, which is why we drove right by the sea, where the tire tracks will be washed away.
+Don't attempt this without guidance, though!

 The black lava sand beaches in Iceland

-In the photo below you will see me with the driver-guide, Gísli, who had just cut off his awesome Viking beard, which he was wearing on the last tour I had joined with Activity Iceland.
+In the photo below, you will see me with the driver-guide, Gísli, who had just cut off his awesome Viking beard, which he had worn on the last tour I had joined with Activity Iceland

-Gísli cut his beard off after Iceland lost against France in EM - and thus looks more his age, 24.
+Gísli cut his beard off after Iceland lost against France in the EM - and thus looked more his age, 24.
 I am the small person looking like a hunchback hobbit beside him ;)

 With Gísli on the black beach

-They got hit so hard that the farmers there, Páll Eggertsson, and Ólafur Eggert Pálsson, a father and son and their families, decided they couldn't live there anymore, primarily as there was a small baby on the farm, and decided to move.
+They got hit so hard that the farmers there, Páll Eggertsson and Ólafur Eggert Pálsson, a father and son and their families, decided they couldn't live there anymore, primarily because there was a small baby on the farm, and decided to move.

 Þorvaldseyri farm and a dark cloud

-It was on the news, and the nation was sad watching these hard-working farmers leave their farm.
-The same family has been running this farm for 110 years now or since 1906.
+It was on the news, and the nation was sad to see these hardworking farmers leave their farm.
+The same family has been running this farm for 110 years now, or since 1906.

 Þorvaldseyri farm